irismessage/auto-timelapse-script/README.md

 ```

 To use, create a file `vods.txt` with a list of youtube-dl compatible video URL's separated by newlines.
 Then, run in the same folder.
-Has a number of options that can be modified as variables at the start of the program.
-Command line options support and runtime input support will be added.
+Has a number of command line options, including `-h`, `--help`.
+Might add runtime input support.